Pharmacy (PHAR)

 PHAR 175.
 CONTINUING PROFESSIONAL DEVELOPMENT V. (2 Credits)

-The fifth in a series of six courses students will build upon previous coursework in this series to revise and implement continuing professional development plans through various exercises and experiences.
+Students will build upon previous coursework in this series to revise and implement continuing professional development plans through various exercises and experiences.
 Students will document their progress in a portfolio.
 Students will participate in class sessions; co-curricular activities introductory pharmacy practice experiences (IPPE); and interprofessional education (IPE) activities.
 Class session topics include applying continuing professional development principles to the advanced pharmacy practice experience (APPE) selection process, professional goal attainment, and professional and personal exploration.
 The logistical process for submitting APPE preferences will be discussed.
 Co- curricular, IPPE, and IPE experiences will require travel to off-campus locations.
 Primary class session format is lecture with discussion, individual and group activities, and reflection.
 IPPE, IPE, and co-curricular format is experiential learning, case discussions, and/or reflection.
 This course is required for all pharmacy students in the third year of the professional program.

 Level: Professional Health Care